-DIRECT=dir

-dir is a character variable or character array element to be assigned a value by the INQUIRE statement.
+DIRECT=dir dir is a character variable or character array element to be assigned a value by the INQUIRE statement.

-dir is assigned the value YES if DIRECT is a legal access method for the file; it is assigned the value NO if DIRECT is not a legal access method.
-If the processor is unable to determine the access type, dir is assigned the value UNKNOWN.

-which control is transferred when an error condition occurs

-during the execution of the INQUIRE statement.

-EXIST=ex ex is a logical variable or logical array element to be assigned a value by the INQUIRE statement. ex is assigned the value .TRUE. if the specified unit or file exists;

-otherwise, ex is assigned the value .FALSE. .
+ERR=s is an error specifier that identifies a statement number to which control is transferred when an error condition occurs during the execution of the INQUIRE statement.
+EXIST=ex ex is a logical variable or logical array element to be assigned a value by the INQUIRE statement. ex is assigned the value .TRUE . if the specified unit or file exists; otherwise, ex is assigned the value .FALSE .
 A unit exists if it is a number in the range allowed by the processor.

-FORM=fm is a character variable or character array element to be assigned a value by the INQUIRE statement.
-The value assigned is the form specifier for the file as shown in
+FORM=fm fm is a character variable or character array element to be assigned a value by the INQUIRE statement.
+The value assigned is the form specifier for the file as shown in Table 8-3.

-Table 8-3.